The 3rd Annual Leadership Awards

 What is the timeline?

-The committee will provide their recommendations to the India HIV/AIDS Alliance by November 24th 2017.
-The award nominations will be notified following the recommendations and will be invited to Delhi for an exciting day where the awards will be handed over to the winners.
-The award will be presented during the Award ceremony on 30th November 2017 in New Delhi.
+The committee will provide their recommendations to the India HIV/AIDS Alliance by November 20th, 2018.
+The award nominees will be notified following the recommendations and will be invited to Delhi for an exciting day where the awards will be handed over to the winners.
+The award will be presented during the award ceremony on 30th November 2018 in New Delhi.
 The name of the award recipient will be kept confidential until the award is presented.